SAP-archive/teched2020-INT260/exercises/ex2-STI/ex2.2/README.md

 To explore what Service Ticket Intelligence has to offer, we will be making use of Jupyter Notebooks for this hands-on.
 Jupyter Notebooks are interactive playgrounds to code and are often used in data science to explore datasets.

-Data used for training in this scenario is in the context of complaints from the finance industry.
+Data used for training in this scenario is in the context of service requests in the travel industry.

 ## Steps